Thailand legalises growing, consumption of marijuana

 Cannabis growers have to register on a government app called PlookGanja, or grow ganja, another nickname for the spikey-leafed plant.
 Nearly 100,000 people have signed up to the app, said health ministry official Paisan Dankhum.

+Agro-industrial conglomerate Charoen Pokphand Foods Pcl CPF.BK and energy firm Gunkul Engineering GUNKUL.BK have teamed up to produce food and drinks infused with the extract.

-(Additional reporting by Panarat Thepgumpanat; Editing by Kanupriya Kapoor and Robert Birsel)
+(Additional reporting by Panarat Thepgumpanat and Artorn Pookasook; Editing by Kanupriya Kapoor and Robert Birsel)

 ((chayut.setboonsarng@tr.com, Twitter: @ChayutSet; +66854849033;))